Public Colleges and Universities

 The Pappas Consulting Group provided counsel to Georgia Tech, the University of Georgia, Georgia State University, and the Medical College of Georgia concerning the delegation of responsibility and accountability for capital projects and leases from the University System of Georgia.
 The work was divided into three distinct phases:

 We conducted interviews with representatives of each of the four major research universities; mapped the current processes of capital budget development, lease development, project planning and design, project bidding and construction, and change orders; analyzed processes to determine barriers and hurdles that consume time and resources; reviewed a list of construction projects completed in the last 3 years to determine the trend lines for various types of delivery methods, and for projects involving Board of Regents staff review and approvals; and prepared and delivered report.

 NORTHEASTERN ILLINOIS UNIVERSITY (NEIU)

 Northeastern Illinois University engaged the Pappas Consulting Group to develop a Strategic Plan that would provide a guide as to how the University would continue to fulfill its mission goals of excellence and access, as well as its unique features of diversity and community partnerships.
 The Pappas Consulting Group developed: (1) a comprehensive, high level strategic plan for Northeastern Illinois University, integrating academic program needs and assessment with financial, human and physical resources; (2) a Strategic Planning Data Compendium that was replete with key data elements; and (3) a summary of relevant overarching themes that emanated from focus groups and interviews.

-Under the leadership of the newly installed president, this Strategic Plan will serve as a basis for all future significant academic and administrative planning at the University.
+Under the leadership of the president, this Strategic Plan serves as a basis for all future significant academic and administrative planning at the University.

 NORTHERN MICHIGAN UNIVERSITY